ChenGiuseppe/PyMM/README.md

 2. Considering only the final ensemble: -eif and -eff need to be provided.
 3. Considering the average between the two ensembles: -eii, -efi, -eif and -eff are all necessary for the calculation.

 According to the inputs provided, the corresponding model will be selected.
-For a better comprehension of the implemented approches, please consult previously published literature [[3]] [[4]].
+For a better comprehension of the implemented approches, please refer to previously published literature [[3]] [[4]].

 <br></br>

 ## Glossary

-* **Quantum center** (QC): portion of the system to be described on a quantum-mechanical level.
+* **Quantum center** (QC): portion of the system to be described at a quantum-mechanical level.
 <br></br>

 ## References